wzychla/OldMusicBox.ePUAP.Client/README.md

 To do this, log into ePUAP using the Public authority profile, click your username, select **Administrowanie / Zarządzanie kontem / Systemy** and here create a new system together with its certificate (the public key in the PEM format).

 ## Version History:

+* 0.80 (2022-01-03)
+    * added clear information on how to obtain the UPP from `WS-Skrytka::Nadaj`
+    * added the model for the UPP document
+    * added a demo of deserializing UPP obtained from `WS-Skrytka::Nadaj`

 * 0.65 (2021-03-31)
     * changed license to MIT